top of page

 How to Become a Member:

-Recruitment for our program is primarily handled by service sites.
-However, if you are interested and have not been recruited directly by a site, please go to my.AmeriCorps.gov and complete an online application.
+Recruitment for our program is primarily handled by service sites; however, if you are interested and have not been recruited directly by a site, please visit my.AmeriCorps.gov and complete an online application.

-Following the instructions for a more detailed guide when completing the application.
+Follow the instructions there for a more detailed guide when completing the application.

 Coordinator, Hayley Samples